Fluoride and Fluoridation

 Optimal Level and Recommended Control Range

-The target level of fluoride for dental benefit is 0.7 milligrams per liter (mg/l) in drinking water in Maine.
-The recommended control range is 0.5 to 1.2 mg/l (parts per million) of the optimum level.
+In Maine, the target level of fluoride for dental benefit in drinking water is 0.7 milligrams per liter (mg/l, or parts-per-million – ppm).
+The recommended control range is 0.5 to 1.2 mg/l of the optimum level.
 The recommended control range helps maintain optimal fluoridation.

 All public water systems that fluoridate must monitor and report the daily fluoride concentration at each application on days in which fluoride is added.
 Water systems that fluoridate must fill out and submit a Monthly Operating Report (MOR) to record and track the level of fluoride in their water system.
 These MORs must then be submitted to the Drinking Water Program on a monthly basis.

-The Environmental Protection agency (EPA) has established a Maximum Contaminant Level (MCL) for fluoride in drinking water at 4.0 ppm (milligrams per liter, mg/L).
+The Environmental Protection Agency has established a Maximum Contaminant Level for fluoride in drinking water at 4.0 mg/l.

 Exposure to excessive consumption of fluoride over a lifetime may lead to increased likelihood of bone fractures in adults, and may result in effects on bone leading to pain and tenderness.
 Children aged 8 years and younger exposed to excessive amounts of fluoride have an increased chance of developing pits in the tooth enamel, along with a range of cosmetic effects to teeth.

-As of February 29, 2012, the Rules Relating to Fluoridation of Public Water Systems were incorporated into 10-144 CMR 231, Section 4(J) of the State of Maine Rules Relating to Drinking Water.
+As of February 29, 2012, the Rules Relating to Fluoridation of Public Water Systems were incorporated into 10-144 CMR 231, Section 4(J) of the State of Maine Rules Relating to Drinking Water (PDF).